Proiect-MDS-Flutter-App/Proiect-MDS/README.md

 9. As a user, I want to be able to set a focus timer that notifies me when it's time to take a break, allowing me to maintain productivity and avoid burnout.
 10. As a user, I want to be able to see the achievements inside the app.

+Source control: Project is done in Github, using a repository with commits.